npbroo/CSCI4050-Term-Project/README.md

     # In your text editor put the following line in your .env file:
     DJANGO_API=http://localhost:8000/api

-    # Start your frontend app
+5.)
+Run the frontend server
     $ npm run dev

     # Go to http://localhost:3000/backend-test